How to Stop the Inner Critic – Self Love Journaling

 If you are reading this post, you probably already know about the importance of self-love.
 If you don’t and want to know more, you can first read my other post, where I share Tips for practicing self love.
-Because in this post, I will focus more on the inner critic and how you can change it to your inner best friend.
+Because in this post, I will focus more on the inner critic and how you can change it to your inner best friend by using my self love journaling tips.

 Table Of Contents